regwhitton/video-capture-inventory/README.md

         </repository>
     </repositories>

-You need a Github account and a personal access token to build against Github's Maven Repo (yes even if the project is public).
+You need a Github account and a personal access token to build against Github's Maven Repo.
 See [Creating a personal access token for the command line](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)

 Edit your ~/.m2/settings.xml and add a server entry.